lili111001/corn-crop-management/README.md

 - Add relevant events, for example whether there was any plague or disease that affected any crops, or a brief description on the growth of the plants.
 - Check weather forecasts that may be important for the development of their crops, like any drowghts or heavy rains. <b><i>(This of course has its limitations since the version of the api used is free).</i></b>
 - Schedule tasks (i.e. crop spraying, fertilization, irrigation)
-- Get reports about their crops, these reports consist of:
+- Get monthly reports about their crops, these reports consist of:
   - Basic crop info (crop name, sowing date, sowing site, plot size, number of plants per square meter).
   - Relevant events: A list of registered events (i.e pests, diseases, growth, etc), a description and date of each event.